shivee-code/KPMG-Data-Analysis-using-Excel/README.md

 Objective:</b> Prepare the datasets for analysis by cleaning and correcting any inconsistencies.
 <br>
 <b>1.
 Customer Address Data:</b><br>
-I. Remove any duplicate records.<br>
+i.
+Remove any duplicate records.<br>
-II.
+ii.
 Ensure all state names are correctly formatted.<br>
 <b>2.
 Customer Demographic Data:</b><br>
 I. Identify and correct any erroneous data entries (e.g., invalid characters in default).<br>
 II, Standardize the format for missing data entries.<br>